MarcoFele98/network_mixture_WWCS/README.md

-Material for the tutorial on dyadic regression in networks and mixture models for the Winter Workshop on Complex Systems 2025 (https://wwcs2025.github.io/).
+Material for the tutorial on using STAN for dyadic regression in networks and mixture models for the Winter Workshop on Complex Systems 2025 (https://wwcs2025.github.io/).
 Explanation is in the slides.
 Please reach out for questions!
 2252927@swansea.ac.uk